MicrosoftDocs/VBA-Docs/api/Office.MsoEnvelope.Introduction.md

 ## Example

-The following example sends the active Microsoft Word document as an e-mail to the e-mail address that you pass to the subroutine.
+The following example sends the active Microsoft Word document as an email to the email address that you pass to the subroutine.

 ```vb